lukassnoek/introPy/_sources/week_2/psychopy_coder_part2.md

 ```

 :::{admonition,attention} ToDo
 Paste the code snippet above into your script, after initializing the window and clock.
-Note: it's convention to put all import statements together at the top of your script, so make sure the `#!python from psychopy.visual import TextStim` part is on top of your script as well.
+Note: it's convention to put all import statements together at the top of your script, so make sure the `from psychopy.visual import TextStim` part is on top of your script as well.
 Then, run the experiment.
 :::

 ## Drawin' & flippin'